 I’ve worked with children and young adults with a range of special needs, including learning, behavioural, educational, physical and sensory impairments following an NVQ level 3 in Playwork.
 For the last four years, I’ve been studying business management at Sheffield University; before that, I managed a gardening project for Sheffield Mencap for a year.

 Back in 2008, I began working for a domiciliary care agency, and took on the role of my sister Katie’s Personal Assistant.
 I supported her in managing her budget and assisted her in activities, but the choices and ideas were Katie’s.

 That’s where my inspiration for what I do at Friends Together comes from: I saw what happened for my sister when she became a customer.
-I saw first-hand how of her own personal budget gave Katie a sense of her
+I saw first-hand how having her own personal budget gave Katie a sense of her own life.

 As she settled into the driving seat, Katie began to achieve things we’d been told she’d never be able to do.
 Katie began planning cycling trips for herself with my help.
 She started gardening, and developed such a keen interest in it that she now has her own allotment, which she manages herself.
 The young woman who left school unable to read, teaches at a reading group at Friends Together now.